Drugged Out Daily Grind

 percentage of people on the job that use illicit drugs while at work

 Some believe the rise in drugs among workers simply reflects the country’s growing acceptance of drugs.
 For instance, more and more Americans support the legalization of marijuana and reject jail time for those found to possess the drug.
-In Colorado, where marijuana has been legal for years, many companies have even stopped including marijuana on pre-employment drug tests.

 On an individual basis, drug use at work may stem from a variety of factors: the stresses of a position, the dislike of a job, sheer boredom, or simply a need or desire to take drugs immediately rather than waiting for later.
 Some may simply take drugs to stay awake during an exhausting day.